WeAreTheSameBlood/AuthorizationApp/README.md

 Pet-project for learning in JavaFX and MySQL.
-We want authorization and save you data in database.
+You can authorize and save your data in database.